rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ### Exercises:

-* read more about {{% a_blank "Apollo Prefetching and Query Splitting in React" "https://www.apollographql.com/docs/react/features/performance.html" %}}
+* Read more about {{% a_blank "Apollo Prefetching and Query Splitting in React" "https://www.apollographql.com/docs/react/features/performance.html" %}}
-* invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5PLMBR3" %}}
+* Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5PLMBR3" %}}

 {{% chapter_header "Exercise: Commenting Feature" "react-apollo-client-exercise" %}}